Augmented Reality Solar System for Google Cardboard

 Usually the "display sleep" time is quite low, and it is annoying when the screen goes dark while installed in Google Cardboard.

-Next, open the browser on your phone and go to this page and click the button below:
+4. Open this web page on your phone and click the button below:

 • Your phone will ask permission to access your phone's camera.